mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Silent #

 Your ability to make noise is greatly hindered.
-The number after the status indicates the threshold step people must hit on a Perception test to hear the character with this status.
+The number after the status indicates the threshold rating people must hit on a Perception test to hear the character with this status.
 Microphones and other inorganic methods of audio detection can pick up sounds of someone with this status as normal.

 #### Silent (Improved) #
 The same as Silent, except microphones and other forms of technology are also affected.